mystsoftware/myst-help-center/platform-configuration/can-i-automatically-start-ofmw-servers-when-linux-host-reboots-by-using-myst.md

-Yes, you can start servers automatically by creating the Systemd scripts from MyST by following the steps below
+Yes, you can start and stop servers gracefully and automatically by creating the Systemd scripts from MyST by following the steps below.

 # Prerequisites